boterview

 Average time to find a job (by job title)

-Even within the same industry, the specific job title you pursue can affect how long it takes to land a job.
+Even within the same industry, the specific job title you're seeking can impact how long it takes.

 More senior job titles, such as directors experience the longest job search period, averaging 24 weeks.